Ketamine Withdrawal Symptoms, Timeline & Detox Treatment

 In most cases, you will be able to come off of ketamine instantly, otherwise known as going cold turkey.
 While there isn’t a specific medication for ketamine withdrawal, there is a range of medications suitable for targeting individual symptoms.
 For example, changes in blood pressure or anxiety can be treated with meditation and dehydration could be treated with intravenous fluids.

-Inpatient Rehab Programs
+Inpatient Rehab Programmes

 Inpatient rehab is a holistic approach to ketamine addiction.
 During this time period, you will move onsite and spend time in an environment that is not only free from triggers and responsibilities but has been purposefully designed with recovery in mind.

-Under the experienced care of professionals, you will be able to access all the treatments you need, from the initial medically managed detox to various forms of therapy along with support groups and alternative complementary therapies.
+Under the experienced care of professionals, you will be able to access all the treatments you need, from the initial medically managed detox to various forms of therapy along with support groups and alternative complementary therapies

 Inpatient treatment will vary in length.
 At Smarmore Castle, our treatment programmes start at four weeks but are flexible in length allowing you to extend this for a longer period if you feel you need it.